-Third, you did a good job of fulfilling my Great Commission, as articulated at Matthew 28:19-20:
+Third, and on a more positive note, you did a good job of fulfilling my Great Commission, as articulated at Matthew 28:19-20:

 “Therefore go and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, and teaching them to obey everything I have commanded you.”

 You wrote a number of things publicly about your experiences with me that included a good amount of content of an instructional/educational nature.
 And what you wrote was always 100% consistent with my Word.

 You also talked about the same kinds of things on a number of occasions on the podcast you had with your nephew, Brendon Lemon.